Ruthae Murex Shell

 Ruthae Murex Shell, Vokesimurex ruthae.
 Shell collected off the beach at Punta Chivato, Baja California Sur, March 2022.
 Size: 7.3 cm (2.9 inches) x 3.6 cm (1.4 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Ruthae Murex, Vokesimurex ruthae (Vokes, 1988), is a gastropod mollusk that is a member of the Muricidae Family of Rocks.
+Phylogeny: The Ruthae Murex, Vokesimurex ruthae (Vokes, 1988), is a gastropod mollusk that is a member of the Muricidae Family of Rock Shells.
+The genus Vokesimurex is one of one hundred ninety-eight genera in this family, and there are thirty-nine species in this genus.
 They are also known as the Santa Elena Murex Shell.
-Note: the Ruthae Murex Shell has historically been considered to be the Elena Murex Shell, Vokeimurex elensis until 1988 when Vokes separated the two species – elensis being a resident of Costa Rica south to Peru and ruthae found within Scammon’s Lagoon and the Sea of Cortez.
+Note: the Ruthae Murex Shell has historically been considered to be the Elena Murex Shell, Vokeimurex elensis until 1988 when Vokes separated the two species – elensis is a resident of Central and South American waters and ruthae is found within Mexican waters.